wixplosives/stylable.io/docs/guides/migration-v5.md

 ### Reducing public facing APIs

 In the past, Stylable exposed all of its functionalities as public facing APIs.
-Over time, this has proven difficult to maintain and develop further, and so We have decided to limit what Stylable exposes, and to segment its APIs under a few different namespaces.
+Over time, this has proven difficult to maintain and develop further, and so we have decided to limit what Stylable exposes, and to segment its APIs under a few different namespaces.

 In addition, most APIs have been refactored to match our new [programmatic API model](https://github.com/wix/stylable/wiki/Programmatic-API).

-#### Removed APIs
+#### API changes

 The following APIs have been changed:

 - `StylableMeta` renamed `rawAst` to `sourceAst` and `outputAst` to `targetAst`
+- The Stylable constructor now accepts options as an object (similar to `Stylable.create()` options)

 The following APIs have been removed:

+- The `Stylable.create()` method has been removed
 - `StylableMeta` removed `ast` field
+- `StylableTransformer` is no longer considered public API, there relevant functionality has been moved to `stylable.transform`, `stylable.transformSelector`, etc.
 - custom pseudo state parameter type `tag` has been removed - can be replaced by `-st-states: stateName(string)` (see [issue](https://github.com/wix/stylable/issues/1552#issuecomment-874559161))

 #### Missing APIs?